jgombero/LHL-midterm-project/planning/presentation.md

--Find a new hobby b/c pandemic
 -Log in to look around
--Find lighthouse lab item
+- Learn a new skill and stay competitive in an ever-changing job market -Find lighthouse lab item
 -Save to favorites
 -Add The shitty laptop